-For our customers: We can send you a list of sales for free for properties in most states as we subscribe to RP Data.
+For our customers: We can send you a list of sales for properties in most states for free as we subscribe to CoreLogic.

-- Location: Is the location the same distance from amenities / transport?
-Are both streets similar in appearance?
+- Location: Is the location the same distance from amenities / transport and are both streets similar in appearance?

-- Size: Is the land size similar?
-Is the living area similar?
+- Size: Is the land size similar and is the living area similar?

-- Rooms: Are there the same number of bedrooms, bathrooms & car spaces?
+- Rooms: Are there the same number of bedrooms, bathrooms and car spaces?

 - Quality: Are both properties of a similar standard?

-It is critical that you compare properties that are as similar to your property as possible.
-Otherwise your final figure will not be accurate.
+It’s critical that you compare properties that are as similar to your property as possible, otherwise your final figure will be inaccurate.

-You should consider the location, land size, living area, parking, views and standard of finishes when considering if the properties are superior or inferior.
+You should consider the location, land size, living area, parking, views and standard of finishes when considering whether properties are superior or inferior.